A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Conclusion and future directions

 Last but not the least, precision cosmology in the present era does not only suffer from the Hubble tension but also from numerous other issues \cite{Abdalla_2022}.
 These tensions are often degenerate and the resolution of one can worsen the other, as has been seen in most cases.
 While we have looked at the Hubble tension in isolation in this work, a more complete analysis by taking into account other related tensions using the current methodology, must be carried out in order to comment on the models more effectively.
 For example, the current study may be extended by considering large scale structure (LSS) missions such as Euclid \cite{euclid}, both present and future, to constrain and comment on the $S_8$ tension simultaneously with that of $H_0$.

+Finally, the current analysis can be generalized beyond GW observations alone.
 Fortunately, at intermediate redshifts, GWs are not the only future probe.
-The Epoch of Reionisation (EoR), in particular, would be probed by future radio interferometric observatories such as the Square Kilometre Array (SKA) \cite{ska}.
+The Epoch of Reionization (EoR), in particular, would be probed by future radio interferometric observatories such as the Square Kilometre Array (SKA) \cite{ska}.
 This would serve as a complementary tool to GWs for this era, and will help constrain the Hubble constant at intermediate redshifts much more consistently, the prospects of which we leave for future work.